aie1123/CS2-No-Recoil-LOGITECH-Script-Macro/README.md

   `Use at your own risk !!!`
   `Use at your own risk !!!`
   `Use at your own risk !!!`
-# Considering that some people have reported VAC bans, it is recommended to use a new method to read macros:
+# Considering that some people have reported VAC bans(I only recommend using this macro when playing on the CS2 official server, Do not use this macro on other third-party platform servers.), it is recommended to use a new method to read macros:
 * ① Download and place the macro file in a location other than the C drive
 * ② Create a new script in GHUB
 * ③ Edit the script code to: